Basic and enhanced security features

 If you're using a custom workspace and enable the plan on the subscription level only, the

 Microsoft Defender for servers should be enabled on workspaces recommendation will appear on the Recommendations page.
 This recommendation will give you the option to enable the servers plan on the workspace level with the Fix button.
 You're charged for all VMs in the subscription even if the Servers plan isn't enabled for the workspace.
-The VMs won't benefit from features that depend on the Log Analytics workspace, such as Microsoft Defender for Endpoint, VA solution (TVM/Qualys), and Just-in-Time VM access.
+The VMs won't benefit from features that depend on the Log Analytics workspace, such as Adaptive Application Controls, File Integrity Monitoring, SQL Protection, ProtectionStatus reports from the Endpoint Protection Antimalware, or the 500-MB free data ingestion allowance.

 Enabling the Servers plan on both the subscription and its connected workspaces, won't incur a double charge.
 The system will identify each unique VM.